grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/04 Thresholds.md

 </CodeGroup>

-In this example, the `threshold` is configured on the [checks metric](/using-k6/metrics#built-in-metrics) - establishing that the rate of successful checks should be higher than 90%.
+In this example, the `threshold` is configured on the [checks metric](/using-k6/metrics#built-in-metrics), establishing that the rate of successful checks is higher than 90%.

 Additionally, you can use `tags` on checks if you want to define a threshold based on a particular check or group of checks.
 For example: